celery/celery/docs/userguide/application.rst

 application has been *finalized*,

-This example shows how the task is not created until we use the task, or access an attribute (in this case :meth:`repr`):
+This example shows how the task is not created until you use the task, or access an attribute (in this case :meth:`repr`):

 .. code-block:: python